sjbylo/aba/README.md

         - points to a free IP in your private subnet.
       - OpenShift Ingress: *.apps.ocp1.example.com
         - points to a free IP in your private subnet.
         - Note: For Single Node OpenShift (SNO), the above records should point to a single IP address, used for the single OpenShift node.
+For all other topologies, two separate IP addresses should be used!
       - Quay mirror registry: registry.example.com
         - points to the IP address of your registry.
 This can be either the one you want installed or your existing registry.
 - **Registry**